Originally, the character is used for both boys and girls.

 Similar to the big seal script

-The clerical script for the character is
+The clerical script of the character is

 Still similar, the top is more close, which may be why some experts believe that the top is fontanelle because they didn't go back enough to check the earliest scripts.